 Try and avoid people who bring stress into your life.
 If you can’t do that, then re-establish the relationship on a new healthier footing.
 Or perhaps cut down the time you spend with those people.
 And if you can’t cut down the time, then learn how to switch off.

 Avoid upsetting or stressful subjects when talking to people.
 Avoid arguments.
 If other people want to argue, let them know that is not the way you operate.
-You are prepared to discuss things: you are not prepared to have a row over things
+You are prepared to discuss matters: you are not prepared to have a row.

 Avoid long lists of things you have to do.
 If you have too many items marked urgent on your list then you have probably labelled them wrongly.

 Alter the situation where you can.
 When stressful situations develop express your feelings and make them known.

 Be willing to compromise.
 If you’re asking someone to change their behaviour, then be prepared to meet them on some middle ground.

 Be more assertive.
 If you have things to do and people are always interrupting, let them know you only have a certain amount of time for them.